algolia/algoliasearch-client-cmd/README.md

 Quick Start
 -------------
-This quick start is a 30 seconds tutorial where you can learn how to index and search objects.
+This quick start is a 30 seconds tutorial where you can discover how to index and search objects.

-Without any prior-configuration, you can index the list of 1000 biggest cities in the ```cities``` index ([cities.json](https://github.com/algolia/algoliasearch-client-cmd/blob/master/1000-cities.json) file contains city names extracted from [Geonames](http://www.geonames.org) and formated in our [batch format](http://docs.algoliav1.apiary.io/#post-%2F1%2Findexes%2F%7BindexName%7D%2Fbatch), ```body```attribute contains the user-object and can contains any valid JSON).
+Without any prior-configuration, you can index the 1000 world's biggest cities in the ```cities``` index with the following command:
 ```sh
 ./algoliasearch-cmd.sh batch cities 1000-cities.json
 ```
+The [1000-cities.json](https://github.com/algolia/algoliasearch-client-cmd/blob/master/1000-cities.json) file contains city names extracted from [Geonames](http://www.geonames.org) and formated in our [batch format](http://docs.algoliav1.apiary.io/#post-%2F1%2Findexes%2F%7BindexName%7D%2Fbatch).
+The ```body```attribute contains the user-object that can be any valid JSON.

 You can then start to search for a city name (even with typos):
 ```sh